 Will applying for financial aid affect my chances of being admitted?

 No!
-We adhere to a strict need-blind policy under which 100% of admission decisions are made without regard to the student's financial situation.
+We adhere to a strict policy under which 100% of admission decisions are made without regard to the student's financial situation.
 That means that when we are considering your application (Qualifying Quiz, recommendations, statement of interest, and math background), we won't even know whether or not you applied for financial aid.
 After we have made admissions decisions, we will put together financial aid packages for our admitted students (and let you know right away).

 Are international students eligible for financial aid?

 Yes!
 We reserve a substantial portion of our financial aid budget for international students, and award many partial and full scholarships, as well as travel grants, every year.
-Mathcamp is need-blind in the evaluation of all students during the admissions process, including international students.
+Mathcamp does not take financial need into account at all in our evaluations during the admissions process, including for international students.
 If you are admitted, we will meet 100% of your financial need (including for international students).
 Please don't let financial considerations deter you from applying!

 Are alumni eligible for financial aid?